flectra-hq/documentation-user/content/applications/productivity/discuss/advanced/email_template.rst

 Enable it and understand a few concepts
 =======================================

-The :doc:`Developer mode </applications/general/developer_mode>` must be activated.
-Then, go to :menuselection:`Settings --> Technical --> Templates`.
-A view of the existing templates is shown.

 .. warning::
    **It is highly recommended not to change the content in existing templates unless the user has prior knowledge about placeholders.**